EduardOravkin/optimal_rla_interpolator/README.md

 ## Installation

 Install the python package by cloning the repo and by `pip install orlai/` from the root of the directory.
-In the future the package will be uploaded to the pip package index.

 ## Usage